cnti-testcatalog/testsuite/RATIONALE.md

 ## Compatibility, Installability, and Upgradability Tests

-Why: Service providers have historically had issues with the installability of vendor network functions.
-This category tests the installability and lifecycle management (the create, update, and delete of network applications) against widely used K8s installation solutions such as Helm.
+**Service providers have historically had issues with the installability of vendor network functions.
+This category tests the installability and lifecycle management (the create, update, and delete of network applications) against widely used K8s installation solutions such as Helm.**

-* ✔️ To test the increasing and decreasing of capacity
+To test the increasing and decreasing of capacity

-Why: A CNF should be able to increase and decrease its capacity without running into errors
+`A CNF should be able to increase and decrease its capacity without running into errors`

 * ✔️ Test if the Helm chart is published